 This last line is the real kicker, appropriating the venerable concept of sovereignty, which once belonged to God and then to the nation, to the single individual, and offering this audacious prescription in the mood of an unobtrusive indicative.
 The desperate attempts to realize this godlike vision of freedom in the face of human finitude in recent years have led to increasing philosophical and political incoherence.

-After all, this concept of freedom is not merely individualistic, but cannot avoid seeing human sociality as a problem to be managed.
+After all, this concept of freedom is not merely individualistic, but is apt to collide with the stubborn reality of human sociality at every point.
 If freedom is fundamentally non-interference, then the mere presence of other people (who always interfere somehow or other, even if they don’t mean to) constitutes some kind of limitation on my freedom, and we are left with a frustrating zero-sum game.
-The more widely I indulge my own sphere of action, the more I am apt to collide with that of others; my freedom can only increase at the cost of decreasing yours.
-If I buy a house, that’s now a house you can’t buy.
+It ought not have taken a global pandemic to make this point, but at least it unmasks the reality of the interdependence we have long sought to deny.
+My personal freedom to be in public ipso facto exposes the public to potential harm; indeed, if one group of people flaunt their freedom and spread the virus, they may simply ensure that measures restricting freedom more broadly are prolonged.
+These recent examples simply elucidate a broader principle about this concept of freedom, however: the more widely I indulge my own sphere of action, the more I am apt to collide with that of others; my freedom can only increase at the cost of decreasing yours.
 If I want to set up my Bluetooth speaker to blare hip-hop music in the park while I do my funky workout routine, that’s now a park where you’re not free to enjoy silence.
 If I want to be free to air my “homophobic” ideas in public, you’re no longer free from having your identity violated; and, if you want to be, then I won’t be free to speak.
 The late-modern state has been reduced to running around like a short-staffed daycare manager—“No, you can’t pull out Ellie’s hair just because you want her ribbon!”
 The “harm principle” and “non-aggression principle” were intended to forestall this danger: you are free to act so long as you do not actively commit harm against the person or property of another.
 But what happens when our freedom itself is understood as our property?
 Then, by definition, any action you take is liable to harm me, since it limits my own dearest possession: my absolute freedom.